 Mask - Dzunuk̕wa

-The Dzunuk̕wa "Wild woman of the woods" is the large family of giants that live at their homes in the far away mountains and forests.
-Although they can be male or female, in most legends she is female.
-Black in color, with bushy, unkempt hair and a pursed mouth through which she utters the cry, "Hu!
-Hu!"
+The Dzunuk̕wa "Wild woman of the woods" comes from a family of giants that live in the far away mountains and forests.
+Although they can be male or female, in most legends they are female.
+Black in color, with bushy, unkempt hair and a pursed mouth through which she cries, "Hu!
+Hu!".
 She was a terrifying and threatening creature.
-She carries a huge basket on her back in which she put disobedient children that she stole, taking them to her home to eat them.
-However, the children usually outwitted her, as she is vain, stupid and clumsy.
+She would steal disobedient children into a huge basket carried on her back and take them home to eat.
+However, the children usually outwitted her, as she is vain, stupid, and clumsy.

 Measurements: 7" x 6.5" x 4.5"